Sterrs/leaning/STYLE.md

 - When a proof boils down to `cases` or `induction`, it's probably worth using | construction to make it a bit more explicit which cases are being covered, and to shorten the proof.
+- Use `ac_refl` to resolve goals which are equalities dependent only upon commutativity and associativity of operations.
+- If h is an equality, try using `subst h` to rewrite everything using it and then delete it.